 Closes the reader (for example, frees operating system resources).
-Further operations to this reader are illegal and must be checked for by the reader (the Io exception must be raised).
+Further operations (other than close) to this reader are illegal and must be checked for by the reader (the IO.ClosedStream exception must be raised).
+However, a close operation on a closed reader will not raise an exception.